Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 **transtermhp:** Store any output of `TranstermHP <http://transterm.cbcb.umd.edu/>`_.

-**gffs:** Store gff files of the terminator.
+**gffs:** Store gff files of terminators.

-There are four different sub-folders to store terminators.
+There are four different sub-folders for storing different gff files.

 	**all_candidate:** Stores all terminators which ``ANNOgesic`` can detect.